 This Acceptable Use Policy defines prohibited activities and content pertaining to Client’s use of the Software.
-The prohibited activities and content listed in this policy are not exhaustive.
-RICS Software reserves the right to remove any content, restrict or terminate the use of the software and services for activities or content that, in RICS Software’s reasonable judgment, violates this policy or any agreement pursuant to which Client uses the services.
-RICS Software may change this policy from time to time by posting the updated policy on its web site.
+The prohibited activities and content below are not exhaustive.
+RICS reserves the right to remove content, restrict or terminate the use of the software and services for activities or content that, in RICS’s reasonable judgment, violates this policy or any agreement pursuant to which Client uses the services.
+RICS may change this policy from time to time by posting the updated policy on its web site.
 Client is deemed to have accepted a change to this policy upon Client’s use of the software and services following any such change.
-If Client does not accept this policy, Client may not access or use any of the Software and Access Services.
+If Client does not accept this policy, Client may not access or use any of the Software or Access Services.

 ***Prohibited Activities and Content***

 You may not use the software and services or permit others to use the software and services:

 - to violate any law of any applicable jurisdiction, including, without limitation, laws governing antitrust, encryption, export/import control, intellectual property, obscenity, privacy, securities, and telecommunications;